lanl-aea/waves/docs/abstract.rst

 Why |PROJECT|?
 ##############

-Managing digital data and workflows in modern computational engineering is a difficult and error prone task.
+Managing digital data and workflows in modern computational engineering is a difficult and error-prone task.
 The large number of steps in the workflow and complex web of interactions between data files results in non-intuitive dependencies that are difficult to manage by hand.
 This complexity grows substantially when the workflow includes parameter studies.